Owen Sheehy-Skeffington: Death and legacy

-Sheehy-Skeffington's death triggered a by-election for his senate seat; on 19 November 1970 Trevor West was elected to Sheehy-Skeffington's vacant seat.
-Befitting Sheehy-Skeffington's legacy, in his own time Senator West was considered one of the few "liberal" voices in the Senate during the 70s and early 80s.
+Sheehy-Skeffington died suddenly on 7 June 1970 of a heart attack, triggering a by-election for his senate seat; on 19 November 1970 Trevor West was elected to fill the seat.

 Memorial Award

-Since 1973, Trinity College Dublin has offered the Owen Sheehy-Skeffington Memorial Award - a bursary worth 1,500 euros awarded annually - as a maintenance grant or as a travel award in alternate years.
+Since 1973, Trinity College Dublin has offered the Owen Sheehy-Skeffington Memorial Award – a bursary worth €1,500 awarded annually – as a maintenance grant or as a travel award in alternate years.
 The criteria for the award include a combination of academic promise and financial need.
 The maintenance grant is available to senior freshmen or junior sophisters studying French at Trinity College, while the travelling scholarship may be granted to any student attending a centre of higher education in Ireland.

-Misc

 The National Library of Ireland houses Sheehy-Skeffington's papers.

-His daughter, Micheline Sheehy-Skeffington, challenged perceived gender inequality at NUI Galway.
-She was one of 46 people from across the campus to apply for a post of senior lectureship in 2008, was shortlisted for interview, was interviewed, but - upon being unsuccessful - took a case which pressured Galway to introduce gender quotas for promotion schemes and "inclusivity and unconscious bias training programmes" for workers.
+Family

+His daughter, Micheline Sheehy Skeffington, challenged perceived gender inequality at NUI Galway.